Interview with Ann W. Jarvie,

 Q: Who are your favorite authors?

 A: My favorite author of all time is Pat Conroy: The Prince of Tides is beyond brilliant.
 It’s one of those rare jewels that never fails to inspire me as a storyteller and lover of words.
 I’ve probably read it a dozen times.
-There are too many other authors to name here, but a few who have positively influenced and inspired me (in no particular order) are Daphne du Maurier, Charles Dickens, Anne Rivers Siddons, Kurt Vonnegut, Paulo Coelho, Stephen King, Patricia Cornwell, Michael Connelly, Anita Diamant, Dan Brown, Barbara Taylor Bradford, Thomas Wolfe … I could go on.
+There are too many other authors to name here, but a few who have positively influenced and inspired me (in no particular order) are Daphne du Maurier, Charles Dickens, Anne Rivers Siddons, Kurt Vonnegut, Paulo Coelho, Patricia Cornwell, Michael Connelly, Anita Diamant, Dan Brown, Barbara Taylor Bradford, Thomas Wolfe … I could go on.

 Q: Are you working on other novels?